 Managing our purchases

-We implemented a new expense management system to support the whole-of-government travel provider arrangements and to streamline our purchasing, payment and acquittal processes.
+We improved our expense management system to support whole-of-government travel provider payment and acquittal processes.

 All contracts valued at $100 000 or more (GST inclusive) let during the year provided for the Auditor-General to have access to the contractor’s premises.